 Until culinary school, I had never fried anything.

 At work, the guys on the line found watching me fry stuff so comical that I seriously considered selling tickets to the show.
 The first time I fried Brussels sprout leaves I damn near fainted.
-And you could probably hear their laughter in the dining room.
+On this occassion you could probably hear their laughter in the dining room.

 So this old fashioned donut recipe is a big deal.

 I’m kind of “meh” on yeast-raised donuts.
-I don’t get it.
+In reality I don’t get it.
 I probably never will.

 But cake donuts fill my soul and stomach with happiness.

 Because do you know what a baked donut is?
 It’s CAKE, people!
 Cake in a donut shape.
-And there ain’t nothin’ special about that.
+In truth there ain’t nothin’ special about that.

 I will face my fear of frying because nothing short of perfect will do for Catey’s perfect baby girl.